-A simple search for any keyword in the search bar and choose which search engine you want to pull data from.
-It will then show you a ton of data, including who’s currently ranking for that keyword, how strong their domain and page are.
-You’ll be able to see how many keywords they rank for and a website traffic estimate.
+Search for any keyword in the search bar and choose which search engine to gather data from.
+You see a ton of data, such as who’s currently ranking for that keyword and the strength of their domain and page.
+You’ll see how many keywords they rank for and a website traffic estimate.

 But that’s not all.
-By plugging in a Google API key, you can see the Core Web Vital score of each page.
-No other tools currently does this.
+Add a Google API key to see each page’s Core Web Vital score.
+No other SEO tool suite currently does this.
 And as your user cares about website speed (not to mention the search engines), it’s worth paying attention to this score.

 SEO Powersuite claims to use a complex algorithm to calculate domain strength, with backlinks being one factor.
-I take it with a pinch of salt as we don’t know fully how the major search engines evaluate and rank websites.
+I take it with a pinch of salt.
+We don’t fully know how the major search engines evaluate and rank websites.

-I use this module to check how many pages each of the major search engines have found.
-Also, I look at the breakdown of backlinks the tool has found.
-Having a snapshot of your link building efforts is useful.
+You can check how many pages every major search engine has found in this module.
+Also, you can see the breakdown of backlinks the tool knows about.
+Having a snapshot of your link-building efforts is very helpful.

-That said, there are better tools within the SEO Powersuite range for link building and monitoring.
+That said, the SEO Powersuite range offers better tools for tracking your link-building campaigns, such as SEO SpyGlass.
 I’ll get to them in future posts.

-A feature I don’t use but should is task scheduling.
-I don’t like programmes running in the background, so I prefer to run them when I need fresh data.
+A feature I don’t use but should; is task scheduling.
+I don’t like programs running in the background and prefer to run them when I need fresh data.
 For example, on Monday mornings, I add new keywords and update all rankings.
 I also update the domain strength module.

-That said, it’s easy enough to get the software to run automatically without needing too much input from you.
+That said, it’s easy enough to get the SEO Powersuite Rank Tracker software to run automatically without needing too much input from you.

-If you’re looking for an affordable keyword research and monitoring software, then Rank Tracker is ideal.
-However, if you want online software that’s accessible from anywhere then it’s not for you.
+If you’re looking for an affordable keyword research and monitoring software, SEO Powersuite Rank Tracker is ideal.
+However, if you want online software accessible from anywhere, Rank Tracker isn’t for you.